rockettheme/docs/Docs/joomla/platform/administrator.md

 Along the top of the administrator area of the site is the Admin Menu.
 This menu, along with **Quick Icons** on your main **Control Panel**, makes it easy to get from one area of the administrative site to another.

-This menu is split into eight main categories.
+This menu is split into seven main categories.
 Each category plays host to several different submenus, with each submenu having potentially several pages within.
-Below, we'll take a look at the Admin Menu and how it can help you get more done while you're in the backend of your site.
+Below, we'll take a look at the Admin Menu and how it can Hyou get more done while you're in the backend of your site.

 Admin Menu
 -----

 The **Admin Menu**, as it is commonly referred to, is a quick way to navigate through your site's backend.
-While the links on the main **Dashboard / Control Panel** take you to some of the more frequently visited areas within the administrative site, the Admin Menu can take you pretty much anywhere you need to go in one or two clicks of the mouse.
+While the links on the main **Dashboard / Control Panel** take you to some of the more frequently visited areas within the administrative site, the Admin Menu can take you pretty much anywhere you need to go in one or two clicks.

 Here is an overview of the primary categories within this menu.

-### Preview
+### View Site

-Preview allows you to quickly open a new tab to the visitor side of your Joomla site.
+The View Site button allows you to quickly open a new tab to the visitor side of your Joomla site.
 It's a quick way to check on the changes you're making within the administrator area without leaving the page you're currently on to do so.

 ### System

 ![][j3x2]

 The **System** menu is home to administrative pages that impact the Joomla system as a whole.
 This includes the **Control Panel** (also called the Dashboard), [**Global Configuration**][global] page, **Global Check-in**, cache controls, and **System Information** page.

 ### Users

 ![][j3x3]

 The **Users** section includes any areas of Joomla's backend that deal specifically with users, user groups, access levels, and mass mailings.
 It's where you would go to look for the **User Manager** in the event that you need to change or remove a user's standing or profile.

 ### Menus

 ![][j3x4]

 **Menus** are very important pieces of the Joomla puzzle.
 In order for something to appear properly on a page, it needs to be set up in the Menus system.
-Here, you can configure the **Main Menu** as well as any submenus.
+Here, you can configure the **Main Menu** as well as any additional menus.
 You can also access the primary **Menu Manager** which gives you additional administrative controls over any menus set up within your site.

 ### Content

 ![][j3x5]

 At the heart of your Joomla site is its content.
 This is the meat and potatoes of what your visitors come to see.
 Here, you can access the **Article Manager**, **Category Manager**, **Featured Articles**, and **Media Manager** where you can manage any images, videos, or audio clips you've uploaded.

 ### Components

 ![][j3x6]

 The **Components** area of the admin menu gives you quick access to configuration pages for various components presently active in your site.
 Your site's **Contacts** and **Joomla!
 Update** are found here.
 It's a quick access menu for all the specific mini-applications that make your site, and many of its extensions, do what they do.

 ### Extensions

 ![][j3x7]

 **Extensions** gives you access to the **Extension Manager**, **Module Manager**, **Plug-in Manager**, **Template Manager**, and **Language Manager**.
 This is where you would go if you needed to install or remove an extension, configure options for specific extensions, change languages on your site, and manage your site's template.
 It will likely be your most visited area in the admin menu while you build and configure your site's layout and style.

 ### Help

 ![][j3x8]

-**Help** is and often overlooked, yet extremely powerful tool for site managers.
+**Help** is an often overlooked, yet extremely powerful tool for site managers.
 It gives you access to Joomla's main **Documentation Wiki**, as well as resources, translations, and developer resources.
 The **Official Support Forum** for Joomla is also available here.

 [j251]: assets/administrator_j25_1.png
 [j3x1]: assets/administrator_j3x_1.png